Eklavya99/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization
-This repo consistes of the assingments I've done as a part of Andrew Ng's Deep learning specialization
+This repo consists the assingments I've done as a part of Andrew Ng's Deep learning specialization